davialabs/davia/README.md

 # Davia

-Interactive documentation that writes itself.
+Interactive internal documentation that writes itself.
 Point Davia at any codebase and watch as it:

 </div>